ryanfortner/blog-archived/_posts/2021-11-08-raspbian-bullseye.md

 - Use of the Mutter window manager
 - Bug fixes, other tweaks not mentioned.

-Stay tuned for my full review on each of the new features coming soon!
+Stay tuned for more updates!

 ~Ryan